10 Sep Home Health & Hospice Care Utilization on the Rise Nationwide

 A portion of the growth in hospice utilization is related to the rise in for-profit hospice care facilities opening their doors.
 The Centers for Medicare & Medicaid Services (CMS) recently noted this in their analysis of the data.
 For-profit hospice care agencies made up 30% of the operational hospice care facilities in 2000; yet by 2016, that proportion increased to represent two-thirds of the almost 4,400 hospices in operation nationally.
 There also has been a measured amount of increased awareness of hospice care services and combo agencies offering both homecare and hospice, which could be contributing to the rise in usage among Medicare recipients.

-Of all U.S states, North Dakota had the highest overall admissions growth last year; while in 2016, Wyoming, Vermont, Virginia & Montana also experienced admissions growth rates well above 10%.
+Of all U.S states, North Dakota had the highest overall admissions growth from prior years; while Wyoming, Vermont, Virginia & Montana also experienced admissions growth rates well above 10%.
 The states that had the lowest gains in the hospice care sector were New York, New Jersey, Georgia, the District of Columbia, & Alaska.
-Overall Hospice expenditures increased to a staggering $17.5 billion dollars in 2017.
+Overall Hospice expenditures increased to more than $17.5 billion dollars.
 Admissions in Hospice care facilities saw an overall utilization rate increase, but the length of stay on average was approximately 2 months.

-On the Home health side, as of September 2017, there were over 3.7 million home health admissions nationally, which represented less than 1% growth over the same time period the year before.
-Ten states experienced declines in overall home health facility admissions, which included four CMS moratorium states (Florida, Illinois, Texas and Michigan).
+On the Home health side, there were more than 3.7 million home health admissions nationally.
+Ten states experienced declines in overall home health facility admissions, which included four CMS moratorium states (Florida, Illinois, Texas, and Michigan).
 With regard to the 10 states that did exhibit home health admissions increases, nine are not considered “Certificate of Need states which implies that no real barriers to new providers entering the market exist.

-Smaller states like Idaho saw a 9% rise in homecare admissions in 2017 over 2016, while others such as Hawaii, Wyoming, West Virginia, and New Mexico saw the next highest growth rates.
-In comparison, Rhode Island saw their admissions drop almost 6%, followed by Florida with a little under 5%, Illinois and Alabama at around 4%, and Indiana at 2%.
-CMS estimated that almost three fourths of all home health instances of care originated from a physician visit and subsequent referral devoid of an inpatient stay.
+Smaller states like Idaho saw a 9% rise in homecare admissions in prior years, while others such as Hawaii, Wyoming, West Virginia, and New Mexico saw the next highest growth rates.
+In comparison, Rhode Island saw its admissions drop almost 6%, followed by Florida with a little under 5%, Illinois and Alabama at around 4%, and Indiana at 2%.
+CMS estimated that almost three-fourths of all home health instances of care originated from a physician visit and subsequent referral devoid of an inpatient stay.
 Among all states, Florida, Massachusetts, Michigan, Connecticut, & Mississippi saw the highest utilization rates, which ranged between 12% and 15%.
 This comes as no surprise to most analysts, who took note of Florida’s soaring overall number of Medicare beneficiaries paired with its robust number of practicing primary care physicians.

-Size is not always a chief indicator however, as the data revealed that large states such as California, Texas and Illinois had “surprisingly low” utilization rates comparatively.
-For instance, Texas has the most home health care agencies in the U.S, many more than states like Illinois and California combined; yet California has the largest Medicare population in the country as well as the most practicing physicians but the state ranks 7th for utilization from physician referrals.
-Considering these three larger, higher profile states with significant Medicare populations, there is opportunity for providers to increase both their census and usage rate of home health services.
+Size is not always a chief indicator, however, as the data revealed that large states such as California, Texas, and Illinois had “surprisingly low” utilization rates comparatively.
+For instance, Texas has the most home health care agencies in the U.S., many more than states like Illinois and California combined; yet California has the largest Medicare population in the country as well as the most practicing physicians but the state ranks 7th for utilization from physician referrals.
+Considering these three larger, higher-profile states with significant Medicare populations, there is an opportunity for providers to increase both their census and usage rate of home health services.

 The Alora Home Health Blog